DIPlib/diplib/changelogs/diplib_next.md

 - Added `dip::Histogram::OptimalConfiguration()` and `OptimalConfigurationWithFullRange()`, which make it possible to configure the histogram to use the Freedman--Diaconis rule to choose the bin size.

 - Added `dip::LabelMap`, a class that holds labels (object IDs) and can map them to new values.
+The mapping can be applied to a labeled image or to a `dip::Measurement` object.
+You can also index into a `dip::Measurement` object with a `dip::LabelMap`.

 - Added comparison operators for `dip::Measurement::IteratorFeature`.
 They return a `dip::LabelMap`.